stephenh/stephenh.github.com/_posts/2012-06-16-errai-ui-initial-impression.markdown

    And then you can have two separate component classes, `Parent` annotated with `@Templated("#parentTemplate")` and `Child` annotated with `@Templated("Parent.html#childTemplate")` getting their respective markup from the same file.

    This is great--I've personally wanted to do this with UiBinder for awhile.
 As usual with UiBinder, you get used to  not being able to do it.
-But it is a pain to make a new `ui.xml` file every time you need to separate out a child's markup from its parent's markup.
+But it is annoying to make a new `ui.xml` file every time you need to separate out a child's markup from its parent's markup.

 3. Despite ErraiUI's otherwise awesome focus on pure/static HTML templates, sometimes abstracting boilerplate markup is handy, and I'm curious how/if they'll handle it.